Gregorij Rožman: Relations with Italians

 The bishop and Church dignitaries wanted the people to survive the war with as few victims as possible.
-Rožman was convinced that for such a small nation an armed struggle against the occupying forces was doomed to fail, because the sacrifices would be out of proportion to any possible gains.
+Rožman was convinced that for such a small nation an armed struggle against the Axis forces was doomed to fail, because the sacrifices would be out of proportion to any possible gains.

-On April 20, 3 days after the capitulation of Yugoslavia, Rožman met with fascist Commissioner Emilio Grazioli and declared the Church's loyalty and willingness to collaborate with the new fascist occupation authorities.
+On 20 April, three days after the capitulation of Yugoslavia, Rožman met with fascist Commissioner Emilio Grazioli and declared the Church's loyalty and willingness to collaborate with the new Fascist authorities.
 After the Italians issued the Statute of Autonomy on 3 May 1941, they expected the bishop to write a declaration of loyalty.
 He addressed a so-called declaration of loyalty to High Commissioner Emilio Grazioli, but the High Commissioner was not satisfied with its wording.
 He forged another declaration and directed it to Mussolini.
 Grazioli's text was published in the press.
 The original version read:

 Excellency!
 A decree has been published today, via which the Slovenian territory occupied by the Italian army has been incorporated into Italy.
 When I consider this, I thank your Excellency ...
 I express absolute loyalty and ask God to bless you and our aspirations for the welfare of our people.

 Rožman actually emphasized free development in cultural and religious spheres and promised loyalty and sent blessings for the efforts of the authorities for the good of the people.
 The forgery was so effective that many publications still use it as a proof of Rožman's collaboration.